In the Heart of Greenwich Village

 Click here to apply or request additional information.

-THE FALL 2019 WINNERS' CIRCLE GALLERY IS NOW UP
+CHECK OUT THE WINNERS' CIRCLE GALLERY

-Check out to see who won prizes in various categories.
+See who won prizes in various categories.

 The Washington Square Outdoor Art Exhibit is a twice-a-year happening every Memorial Day Weekend and the weekend that follows and every Labor Day Weekend and the weekend that follows that.